hanwen/parser/README.md

-This is a small library written in Go for parsing various programming languages.
+This is a small library written in Go for parsing programming languages.

-Currently it supports LISP, and comes with a tool for finding symbol definitions.
+Currently it supports LISP and a pathetic attempt at parsing Java.

 DISCLAIMER